intmus/inttheory22-23/_02-int-scales-keys/a1-scales.md

 ## Basic pentatonic scales

-This is more of a teaching example rather than an actual modal shift, because the major scale and major pentatonic scales do not share the same type of relationship that the major and minor scales have.
-Certain scale degrees do not exist in the pentatonic scale, so it requires some "artistic license" to translate any tune that utilizes all seven scale degrees.
+We will discuss the pentatonic scales here because of their importance and prevalence in a variety of music, but these are not a complete modal shift from major and minor scales in the way that the modes are.
+Instead, certain the penatonic scales exclude certain pitches when compared to the parallel major or minor scale, which makes them easily related but functionally different.
+You will see this in the examples below, because it required some "artistic license" to translate a tune based in the major scale into a pentatonic collection.

 ### Major pentatonic